-Eligibility Requirement Details Documentation Requirements All applicants, or their parent/legal guardian if an A signed "Authorization for Use and Disclosure of unemancipated minor, must sign the "Authorization for Your Health Information" must be received at the Use and Disclosure of Your Health Information." assigned center prior to the applicant's arrival.
+Eligibility Requirement Details Documentation Requirements All applicants, or their parent/legal guardian if an A signed "Authorization for Use and Disclosure of unemancipated minor, and McKinney-Vento liaison or Your Health Information" must be received at the case worker if an unaccompanied youth (or the assigned center prior to the applicant's arrival. una ccompanied youth on behalf of themselves if there is no McKinney-Vento liaison or case worker) must sign the "Authorization for Use and Disclosure of Your Health Information."